am2558/verizon-sql-autobi/README.md

 To run the Colab notebook, ensure you have the following installed: Python, pandas, seaborn, sklearn.

-Run the web app through the following link: https://verizon-sql-autobi.onrender.com/
+Run the web app using the following link: https://verizon-sql-autobi.onrender.com/

 ## License